dmccuskey/lua-error/README.md

 }
 ```

-The `catch` and `finally` are optional.
+Note: the `catch{}` and `finally{}` are optional.

 ### Overview ###

-The library is a culmination of several ideas found on the Internet put into a cohesive package. (see References below).
-It was also inspired by the error handling in Python.
+The library is a culmination of several ideas found on the Internet put into a cohesive package.
+It was also inspired by the error handling in Python. (see References below)

 There are two different components to this library which can either be used together or independantly: